shakacode/react_on_rails/docs/guides/file-system-based-automated-bundle-generation.md

 ### Server Rendering and Client Rendering Components

 If server rendering is enabled, the component will be registered for usage both in server and client rendering.
 In order to have separate definitions for client and server rendering, name the component files as `Component_Name.server.jsx` and `Component_Name.client.jsx`.
-The `Component_Name.server.jsx` file will be used for server rendering, and the `Component_Name.client.jsx` file for client rendering.
-If you don't want the component to be rendered on server, you should only have the `Component_Name.client.jsx` file.
+The `Component_Name.server.jsx` file will be used for server rendering and the `Component_Name.client.jsx` file for client rendering.
+If you don't want the component rendered on the server, you should only have the `Component_Name.client.jsx` file.

 *Note: If specifying separate definitions for client and server rendering, please make sure to delete the generalized `Component_Name.jsx` file.*

 ### Using Automated Bundle Generation Feature with already defined packs

-To use Automated Bundle Generation feature with already defined packs, `config/initializers/react_on_rails` should explicitly be configured with `config.auto_load_bundle = false` and you can explicitly pass `auto_load_bundle` option in [`react_component`](https://www.shakacode.com/react-on-rails/docs/api/view-helpers-api/#react_component) and  [`react_component_hash`](https://www.shakacode.com/react-on-rails/docs/api/view-helpers-api/#react_component_hash) for the components using this feature.
+To use the Automated Bundle Generation feature with already defined packs, `config/initializers/react_on_rails` should explicitly be configured with `config.auto_load_bundle = false` and you can explicitly pass `auto_load_bundle` option in [`react_component`](https://www.shakacode.com/react-on-rails/docs/api/view-helpers-api/#react_component) and  [`react_component_hash`](https://www.shakacode.com/react-on-rails/docs/api/view-helpers-api/#react_component_hash) for the components using this feature.